mercoglianoisidoro/cheatsheet/kubernetes/kubernetes/network.md

 - Emissary-Ingress: an open-source Kubernetes-native API Gateway + Layer 7 load balancer + Kubernetes Ingress built on Envoy Proxy (https://github.com/emissary-ingress/emissary)
 - Gloo Edge: a feature-rich, Kubernetes-native ingress controller, and next-generation API gateway
 - Traefik: a reverse proxy that can function as an Ingress controller

+## DNS

+The **coredns** is the default DNS service in k8s (it could be replaced): it provides DNS names for cluster IPs It is itself managed by k8s (a great example of Kubernetes building on Kubernetes).
+Its IP is exposed by the service kube-adm and it should match the content of the /etc/resolv.conf.
+Every pod can use it as DNS resolver.

+**Pods DNS:**

+*' ip separated by hyphen' . namespace . pod . cluster . local*

+ex: 10.1.1.1.default.pods.cluster.local

+**Service DNS:**

+*service_name.namespace.scv.cluster.local*

+Inside a namespace you can use just the name of the service

+**Services pointing to stafulset DNS**:

+*service_name.namespace.scv.cluster.local*

+and besides:

+*service_name-1.service_name.namespace.scv.cluster.local*
+...
+*service_name-N.service_name.namespace.scv.cluster.local*